FarhadJabiyev/EntityGraphOperations/README.md

 ###Features:
 -	Automatically define state of all entities
--	Update only those entities which has changed
+-	Update only those entities which have changed
 -	Fluent API style mapping of special entity configurations
 -	Let the user manually manage graph after automatically determining state of all entities

 ###The example:
-Let’s say I have get a Person object.
-Person could has many phones, a Document and could has a spouse.
+Let’s say I have got a Person object.
+Person could have many phones, a Document and he/she could have a spouse.

 ```csharp
 public class Person